lkesteloot/trs80/packages/trs80-tool/README.md

 # Limitations

 * The tool cannot write floppy disk files.
-* The tool can only read TRSDOS floppy disks.
+* The tool can only read TRSDOS and LDOS floppy disks.

 # Change log

+## ?

+* Add support for TRSDOS for Model I and 4, and for LDOS.
+* Add `run` command (experimental).

 ## 2.2.0